davrzin/js-calculator/README.md

 ## How to Run

 To run the calculator locally on your machine, follow these steps:
+> Make sure your development environment is set up with Node.js and all necessary dependencies.

 ### 1. Set Up Your Environment